This article has links to products and services we love, which we may make commission from.

 If you’re hoping to enjoy the fall colors in Chicago, you’ll be able to see them at every corner!

-Make sure you check out the Illinois Fall Color Report for a day-by-day update on the best fall colors in Chicago.
+Check out the Illinois Fall Color Report for a day-by-day update on the best fall colors in Chicago.

 Lincoln Park